rjanke/thepitofknowledge/pages/index.md

 I'm also liable to post about 3D printing and 3D modeling.

 ## Contributions
 If you see a mistake or otherwise think an article needs improvement, feel free to [create an issue](https://github.com/rjanke/thepitofknowledge/issues) and (if you think you have a fix) create a [pull request](https://github.com/rjanke/thepitofknowledge/pulls) with your changes.
+Any input is highly appreciated, thank you!

 ## License
 All code samples/snippets are licensed under the public domain.
 View the [full license](/license.md).